-We recently held our first ‘open’ Critical Thinking Lab, attended by executives from industries including; banking and finance; energy; utilities; construction and telecommunications.
+We recently held our first ‘open’ Critical Thinking Lab, which was attended by executives from industries including; banking and finance; energy; utilities; construction and telecommunications.

-The executives who participated shared the need for improved decision making as some individuals and teams are:
+The executives who participated in the Lab all expressed the need for improved decision-making in their organisations, as some individuals and teams are:

 Many of these skills are considered ‘critical thinking’ skills and not surprisingly, it is usually the executive leaders within the organisation who have honed these skills through intuition and experience.